 Faculty Highlights: Prof. Hamilton Talks About Her New Book

 Professor Michelle Hamilton joined the Department of Spanish and Portuguese Studies in September 2009.
 A scholar of medieval and early modern Spain, she was trained as both an Arabist/Hebraist and as a scholar of Spanish/Iberian Studies.
-Medieval and early modern Spain was a place of multiple religions, ethnicities and languages and in many of her studies (including her books Representing Others and Beyond Faith, and her edited collections The Study of al-Andalus, In and Of the Mediterranean and Love, Wine and Song), she examines how cultural production in Arabic and Hebrew reflects or engages with Spanish work and reflects complex notions of identity, race and community.
-In the last decade, her scholarship includes deep dives into manuscript studies, reflecting her training in paleography and codicology (over the summers and winter breaks you will often find her in an archive), as well as mysticism, translation and multiglossia, and notions of magic and the supernatural in Arabic, Hebrew and Spanish texts.
+Medieval and early-modern Spain was a place of multiple religions, ethnicities, and languages and in many of her studies (including her books Representing Others and Beyond Faith, and her edited collections The Study of al-Andalus, In and Of the Mediterranean, and Wine, Women and Song), she examines how cultural production in Arabic and Hebrew reflects or engages with Spanish work and reflects complex notions of identity, race, and community.
+In the last decade, her scholarship includes deep dives into manuscript studies, reflecting her training in paleography and codicology (over the summers and winter breaks you will often find her in an archive), as well as mysticism, translation, and multiglossia, and notions of magic and the supernatural in Arabic, Hebrew, and Spanish texts.

 A New Perspective in the Field of Medieval Studies